HTTP2916/azure-devops-project2.1/README.md

 This repository demonstrates:
 - Deploying the app in Azure CloudShell
-- Deploying the app as a web server using Azure App Service.
+- Deploying the app as a web server using Azure Pipeline enables Continuous Delivery to Azure App Service.

-If anything changed in its repository, it will trigger the Github Action and Azure DevOps Pipelines to perform the CICD process and finally deploy to my app service.

 ## Badge